 Copyright 2013 James Marsh

-Very good hatches continue to take place.
-We received four good reports from customers fishing this past week.
+We received two good reports from customers fishing this past week.
 Our pre-rigged in tandem, midge larva and pupa flies are very popular here along with our sculpin and leech streamers.
 As almost always, hatchery creek is providing some very good opportunity for those learning to fly fish.
+Our good reports are coming from the main river.
+Hatchery creek is almost always good.

 Clarity: clear